Medically reviewed on December 12, 2017

 Follow all directions on your prescription label.
-Hydromorphone can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
-Never use hydromorphone in larger amounts, or for longer than prescribed.
+Dilaudid-5 can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
+Never use this medicine in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Do not crush, break, or open an extended-release pill.
 Swallow it whole to avoid exposure to a potentially fatal dose.

-Stop taking all other around-the-clock narcotic pain medications when you start taking hydromorphone.
+Stop taking all other around-the-clock narcotic pain medications when you start taking Dilaudid-5.

 Measure liquid medicine with a special dose-measuring spoon or medicine cup, not with a regular table spoon.
 If you do not have a dose-measuring device, ask your pharmacist for one.

-Do not stop using hydromorphone suddenly, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using hydromorphone.
+Do not stop using Dilaudid-5 suddenly, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using this medicine.

-Never crush or break a hydromorphone pill to inhale the powder or mix it into a liquid to inject the drug into your vein.
-This practice has resulted in death with the misuse of hydromorphone and similar prescription drugs.
+Never crush or break a Dilaudid-5 pill to inhale the powder or mix it into a liquid to inject the drug into your vein.
+This can cause in death.

 Store at room temperature away from moisture, heat, and light.
 Throw away any unused liquid after 90 days.